-Christopher Wakling has taught for Curtis Brown Creative since 2011, teaching on our creative writing courses both in London and online.
+Christopher Wakling has taught creative writing courses for Curtis Brown Creative since 2011.
 It’s fair to say, then, that he knows a thing or two about the subject – and has more than a few writing tips up his sleeve.

 We asked Chris to supply a few tips on the writing process.
 Here he offers advice on beginnings, character and story…

 Get to the point.

 It’s sad but true: nobody cares about your story before it has begun, and if you take too long starting, they’ll never care.

 So start fast.
 Think like the reader.
 Ask ‘Who is this I’m reading about?’ and ‘Why should I care?’